JohnLCaron/rlauxe/README.md

 | riskFn    | the statistical method to test if the assertion is true.                                     |
 | audit     | iterative process of choosing ballots and checking if all the assertions are true.           |

+# Audit Workflow Overview

+## Before the Audit

+For each contest:
+- Describe the contest name, candidates, contest type (eg Plurality), etc in the ContestInfo.
+- Count the votes in the usual way.
+The reported winner(s) and the reported margins are based on this vote count.
+- Determine the total number of valid cards (Nc), and number of votes cast (Ncast) for the contest.
+- The software generates the assertions needed to prove (or not) that the winners are correct.
+- Write the ContestWithAssertions to contests.json file

+Create the Card Manifest:
+- Create a Card Manifest, in which every physical card has a unique entry (called the AuditableCard).
+- If this is a CLCA, attach the Cast Vote Record (CVR) from the vote tabulation system, to its AuditableCard.
+- Optionally create Populations (eg OneAudit Pools) that describe each unique "population" of cards, and which contests are contained in the population.
+Cards that do not have complete CVRs should reference the population they are contained in.
+- The Card Manifest is the ordered list of AuditableCards.
+- Write the Card Manifest to cardManifest.csv, and optionally the Populations to populations.json.

+Committment:
+- Write the contests.json, populations.json, and cardManifest.csv files to a publically accessible "bulletin board".
+- Digitally sign these files; they constitute the "audit committment" and may not be altered once the seed is chosen.

+## Creating a random seed

+- Create a random 32-bit integer "seed" in a way that allows public observers to be confident that it is truly random.
+- Publish the random seed to the bulletin board, it becomes part of the "audit committment" and may not be altered once chosen.
+- Use a PRNG (Psuedo Random Number Generator) with the random seed, and assign the generated PRNs, in order, to the auditable cards.
+- Sort the cards by PRN and write them to sortedCards.csv.

+## Starting the Audit

+The Election Auditors (EA) can examine the audit committment files, run simulations to estimate how many cards will need to be sampled, etc. The EA can choose:

+* which contests will be included in the Audit
+* the risk limit
+* other audit configuration parameters

+The audit configuration parameters are written to auditConfig.json.

+## Audit Rounds

+The audit proceeds in rounds:

+1. _Estimation_: for each contest, estimate how many samples are needed to satisfy the risk limit
+2. _Choosing contests and sample sizes_: the EA decides which contests and how many samples will be audited.
+ This may be done with an automated algorithm, or the Auditor may make individual contest choices.
+3. _Random sampling_: The actual ballots to be sampled are selected in order from the sorted Manifest until the sample size is satisfied.
+4. _Manual Audit_: find the chosen paper ballots that were selected to audit and do a manual audit of each.
+5. _Create MVRs_: enter the results of the manual audits (as Manual Vote Records, MVRs) into the system.
+6. _Run the audit_: For each contest, using the MVRs, calculate if the risk limit is satisfied.
+7. _Decide on Next Round_: for each contest not satisfied, decide whether to continue to another round, or call for a hand recount.

+Each round generates samplePrns.json, sampleCards.csv, sampleMvrs.csv, and auditState.json files, which become part of the Audit Record.

+## Verification

+Independently written verifiers can read the Audit Record and verify that the audit was correctly performed.

 # Audit Types

+In all cases:

+* There must be a Card Location Manifest defining the population of ballots, that contains a unique identifier or location description that can be used to find the corresponding physical ballot.
+* For each contest, there must be an independently determined upper bound on the number of cast cards/ballots that contain the contest.

 ## Card Level Comparison Audits (CLCA)